FelipeIshimine/Laugh-Little-Lamb/README.md

 Besides the GGJ24 Theme "Make me Laugh", we also wanted to make a game that could be a "Test ground" for some features we needed to try before adding to our other main project "Legion" (https://twitter.com/PlayLegionGame).
 Because of that we decided to make a "Turn Based" game where multiple entities could execute "Composed Actions" in order **but** play their animations in "parallel" (if said animations do not share participants).

-## Example project for beginners and intermediate programmers
-I personally also wanned to share a "real example" of how to apply some common programming patters in an "Real Game" instead of the common "Whiteboard examples" that people usually use on classrooms or youtube videos.
+On the other hand, I personally, wanted to share an example of how some of this common programming patters could be applied to a "Real Game" instead of the common "Whiteboard examples" that people usually use on classrooms or youtube videos.
 Something that could have helped me when I started making games on my own 8 years ago.
 So if you are a beginner or a intermediate programmer this project could be of use for you. _Keep in mind_, this code is MY interpretation/implementation of these patterns and ideas for **this** especific game.
 You **will** find, bad code and bad design decisions, so take anything you see here with a grain of salt.